 Dr. Bradford’s body of published articles, which have been downloaded over 10,000 times, places him within the top 1% of authors in law, social science, and business, in the all-time rankings of the Social Science Research Network (SSRN).

-Dr. William C. “Brute” Bradford, PhD (Northwestern), LLM (Harvard), MBA (University of Florida) is the Director of the Office of Indian Energy, United States Department of Energy.
-He is Attorney General Ex-Officio of the Chiricahua Apache Nation, a former intelligence and military police officer, and a legal academic with more than 30 published articles on international law, strategy, counterterrorism, irregular warfare, diplomacy, and Native American affairs.
-He has earned six eagle feathers from the Chiricahua Apache Nation for service to his tribe.
+Dr. William C. “Brute” Bradford, PhD (Northwestern), LLM (Harvard), MBA (University of Florida) is a strategist and consultant in the fields of national security, defense, counterterrorism, and the law of armed conflict.
+He previously served as the Director of Indian Energy in the US Department of Energy under President Trump.
+He is Attorney General of the Chiricahua Apache Nation, a former intelligence and military police officer, and a legal academic with more than 30 published articles on international law, strategy, counterterrorism, irregular warfare, diplomacy, and Native American affairs.
+He has earned seven eagle feathers from the Chiricahua Apache Nation for service to his tribe.